phillipadsmith/awesome-github/README.md

 - [Speaker Deck](https://speakerdeck.com/) - Share Presentations without the Mess, by GitHub.

 ## Tips, tricks, tools, and add-ons for GitHub power users
+- [GitHub Integrations Directory](https://github.com/integrations) - Use your favorite tools with GitHub.
 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) - Use this list to test your GitHub knowledge.
 (A resource so good, it's worth mentioning twice.)
 - [A collection of awesome browser extensions for GitHub.](https://github.com/stefanbuck/awesome-browser-extensions-for-github) - Well, the link kinda' says it all.
 - [Zenhub](https://www.zenhub.io/) - Project management inside of GitHub, including kanban boards and more.